fo40225/BlockCompression/README.md

 Profile-guided optimization (PGO) improved decompression speed by an average of 6.28% (range: -1.5% - 15.5%).
 PGO has a slightly detrimental effect on compression speed by and average of -0.95% (range: -6.7% - 6.7%).

+We also evaluated PGO code produced by Clang/LLVM and gcc/g++. gcc produced slightly faster code.

 ### Benchmark

 Native optimization (no AVX), PGO, using SIMD improvements for Zlib